Niraj001a/No-hunger-charity/README.md

-I used HTML, CSS for giving the formet and desiging of my website No Hunger Charity.
+I used HTML, CSS for giving the format and desiging of my website No Hunger Charity.
 For connnecting it's several button i used Javascript.
 For connecting the Database with my web site i used php language to transfer the data entered in frontend to my backend.
 Data transfered at the backend is stored in the database table using Mysql language.